-In its seventh year, the San Francisco Public Utilities Commission (SFPUC) continues to improve the implementation and utility of its Strategic Sustainability Plan (SSP).
+The current posting of the San Francisco Public Utilities Commission’s FY2012-2013 performance continues our transparency in reporting to you, our stakeholders, on the progress in implementation of our Strategic Sustainability Plan (SSP).
 The SSP provides SFPUC with a system and tools for planning, managing and evaluating SFPUC-wide performance that takes into account the long term economic, environmental and social impacts of our business activities (often called the triple bottom line).

-SFPUC remains committed to our approach to making sustainability the core of our strategic planning.
-This approach has already begun to provide us with the trending data necessary to ensure that our long term goals and objectives continue to drive our business decisions.
-This is important because this investment in a robust planning and management system is fundamental to our capacity to continue providing high quality services to our current customers and to those of future generations.
+SFPUC remains committed to a framework that makes sustainability the core of our strategic planning.
+Combined with our commitment to annual reporting, this approach has already begun to provide us with trend data necessary to ensure that our long term goals and objectives drive our business decisions.
+Why is this important?
+Because it is a longterm investment in our capacity to continue providing high quality services to our current customers and to those of future generations.

 What is strategic planning?

-For a utility, strategic planning provides tools “for making resource allocation decisions among core business functions, and investments in expanding and/or diversifying business functions in a way that positions the utility to increase value to customers/shareholders.”
-[Taken from: AwwaRF 2003]
+Strategic planning provides tools “for making resource allocation decisions among core business functions, and investments in expanding and/or diversifying business functions in a way that positions the utility to increase value to customers/shareholders.”
+[AwwaRF 2003]

-In 2005, and In accordance with the City and County of San Francisco Charter, Article VIIIB: Sec 8b.123.
-(A) (3), SFPUC began extensive stakeholder engagement to develop its sustainability plan as the core of its strategic planning.
-In 2007, we released our FY2005-2006 Baseline Assessment; in 2008, we released our Sustainability Plan and Program focused on continuous improvement toward long term sustainability goals for the organization.
-Later that year, SFPUC began a separate strategic planning effort with a 12-18 month performance tracking to manage SFPUC’s priority fiscal year activities.
-We have since integrated and consolidated these into our strategic sustainability framework, the anchor of our SSP system and annual report on performance.
+From FY2005 through FY2008, and In accordance with the City and County of San Francisco Charter, Article VIIIB: Sec 8b.123.
+(A) (3), SFPUC engaged in extensive stakeholder involvement to develop our sustainability plan as the core of our strategic planning.
+In 2007, we released our FY2005-2006 Baseline Assessment on performance, followed by the release in 2008 of our Sustainability Plan and Program, with its focus on strategies toward long term sustainability organization-wide.
+In 2011, SFPUC integrated and consolidated a separate strategic effort into our sustainability framework, thus consolidating our SSP system as the organization-wide anchor for planning, evaluating and reporting our annual triple bottom line performance.

 What is sustainability?

-Most of us know that the common meaning of sustainability is the capability to maintain.
-In the more specific context of sustainable development, however, sustainability is defined as: the goal of meeting present needs without compromising the ability of future generations to meet their needs.
-[Taken from: Our common Future, U.N.
-General Assembly Brundtland Commission Report 1987] The Brundtland definition has been adopted internationally as it intends to address inequities in development.
-It posits a shared international goal that challenges governments and private and public sector organizations, such as the SFPUC, to plan for the longer term while taking into account their natural, social and economic resources.
+The common meaning of sustainability is the capability to maintain.
+In the more specific context of sustainable development, however, sustainability is defined as “the goal of meeting present needs without compromising the ability of future generations to meet their needs."
+1 Known as the Brundtland definition, it has been adopted internationally to address inequities in development.
+It posits a shared international goal that challenges nations, and private and public sector organizations to plan for the longer term while taking into account economic, environmental and social impacts, capital and resources.

-For a utility like the SFPUC that provides essential water, wastewater and power services, the initial challenge was to translate this development goal into an effective SFPUC-wide and strategic management system.
-And, of course we looked to others In this emerging field; state and local governments, public and private organizations have begun developing sustainability plans and programs using international and industry sector standards and guidelines.
-Most of these, as did SFPUC, set their reporting foundations in accord with the reporting guidance and standards of the Global Reporting Initiative (GRI) which has become the international standard for sustainability valuation and reporting.
-For utilities, the American Waterworks Association (AWWA) has followed GRI’s lead; in 2007, the American Waterworks Association Research Foundation (AwwaRF) issued a report on triple bottom line management and reporting for utilities, defining the triple bottom line as “…the systematic management, performance improvement and public disclosure in environmental, social and economic dimensions at local, regional and global scales”.
+The initial challenge for the SFPUC was to translate this international goal into an effective SFPUC-wide and strategic management system.
+We looked to others who were developing sustainability plans and programs using international and industry sector reporting and performance standards and guidelines.
+As SFPUC did, most aligned their reporting in accord with the guidance and standards of the Global Reporting Initiative (GRI) which has become the international standard for sustainability valuation and reporting.
+For utilities, the American Water Works Association (AWWA) has followed GRI’s lead; in 2007, the American Water Works Association Research Foundation (AwwaRF) issued a report on triple bottom line management and reporting for utilities, defining the triple bottom line as “…the systematic management, performance improvement and public disclosure in environmental, social and economic dimensions at local, regional and global scales”.

 How does SFPUC’s strategic sustainability planning and reporting benefit the SFPUC, our services and stakeholders?